Why Boosting Posts Is Not the Same as Running Facebook Ads

 Advanced Targeting

-Build custom audiences, retarget past visitors, and use lookalike audiences for precision.
+Build custom audiences, retarget past visitors, and leverage lookalike audiences for precision targeting.

 Related: Facebook Ads services